 Formalized in a Directive signed by the Chief Executive Officer and applicable to all activities, the E&S General Principles constitute a global framework based on the Group’s institutional commitments and its regulatory obligations.

-In 2015 the Group reaffirmed its commitment to the fight against climate change by establishing a climate strategy that is consistent with the international objective of limiting global warming to 2 °C.
+In 2016 the Group reaffirmed its commitment to fighting climate change by establishing a climate strategy that is consistent with the international goal of limiting global warming to 2 °C.

 The application of these principles is incorporated into the existing decision-making processes with regard to both knowing the client (Know Your Customer process-KYC) and transaction assessment, depending on the significance of the E&S risks.

 A set of sector and cross-sector E&S policies supplements the E&S General Principles.
 They specify the standards that the Bank wishes to apply to sensitive sectors as well as to certain cross-sector issues.
-The E&S policies now cover a dozen sectors in which the Group plays an active role (Dams & Hydropower, Thermal power, Coal-fired power, Defence, Mining, Shipping, Civil Nuclear Power, Oil & Gas, Palm oil, Forestry & Forest products, Fishing & Agri-food) in addition to the cross-sector policy on biodiversity.
-Download these policies by clicking on each picture here below or at the foot of this page.
+The E&S policies now cover 12 sectors in which the Group plays an active role and can be downloaded by clicking on each picture here below or at the foot of this page.
+In 2016, five sector policies were updated in order to implement the operational roll-out of the Bank’s commitments in terms of climate and energy transition.

-In order to enable the gradual implementation of these E&S commitments (E&S General Guidelines, sector policies and Equator Principles), the Group established several procedures defining the identification, assessment, and treatment of E&S impacts associated with transactions or clients to whom the Group provided financial services and aims to ensure that all the Group's entities implement the commitments taken in an integrated and coherent way.
-Compliance with this instruction helps minimize the reputation and credit risks related to Societe Generale’s E&S issues.
+In order to enable the implementation of these E&S commitments (E&S General Guidelines, sector policies and Equator Principles), the Group established several procedures defining the identification, assessment, and treatment of E&S impacts associated with transactions or clients to whom the Group provided financial services and aims to ensure that all the Group's entities implement the commitments taken in an integrated and coherent way.
+Compliance with these procedures helps minimize the reputation and credit risks related to Societe Generale’s E&S issues.

 Loyalty of Practices and financial transparency